serlo/serlo.org-legal/en/privacy/current.md

 Why we capture personal data
 ----------------------------

-Serlo.org uses personal data for the following purposes:
+Serlo.org processes personal data for the following purposes:

-* to improve the services of serlo.org
+* to provide and improve the services of serlo.org
 * to analyse and thus gain understanding of how users use serlo.org; this is important in order to ensure that serlo.org works properly and to develop useful new features and functionalities
 * to collect feedback on our content, which enables us to improve and further develop the platform
 * in order to organize the work in our community and establish contact with our authors